tsmatz/azure-sql-edge-tutorial/Readme.md

 > You can see whether Edge runtime is successfully running by ```sudo systemctl status iotedge``` command.

-In Azure Portal, go to IoT Edge pane in IoT Hub resource, and see whether only one system module (which is Edge agent module) is connected from this device.
+In Azure Portal, go to IoT Edge pane in IoT Hub resource page, and see whether only one system module (which is Edge agent module) is connected from your Edge device (Ubuntu).

 ![Edge status](images/edge_status01.png?raw=true)

+> Please ignore 417 error status.
+(This is because no deployment is specified yet.)

 ## Preparation - Install Module for Data Generation ##

+Next, we provision data generator module on Edge device.
+This custom module generates and sends streaming events every seconds into edge hub.

-In Azure Portal, create container register resource.
+In Azure Portal, create a container registery resource, in which we'll publish our data generator image later.

 ![Create container registry](images/create_acr.png?raw=true)

-After creation, click "Access keys" in the left navigation on your Azure container registry (ACR) resource and copy server name, user name, and password.
+After the container registry is created, click "Access keys" in the left navigation on your Azure container registry (ACR) resource and copy server name, user name, and password string.

 ![Container registry credentials](images/acr_credential.png?raw=true)

-Clone (Download) this repository in your working machine.<br>
-Go to ```/data-generator-module``` directory.
+Clone (Download) this repository in your working machine, and go to ```/data-generator-module``` directory.

 ```
 git clone https://github.com/tsmatz/azure-sql-edge-tutorial.git
 cd azure-sql-edge-tutorial/data-generator-module
 ```

-Generate "Data Generator Module" image and push the image into your container registry.
-(Change the following ```{YOUR CONTAINER REGISTRY}.azurecr.io``` to your own container registry server.)
+Generate "Data Generator Module" image and push this image into your container registry.
+(Change the following ```{YOUR CONTAINER REGISTRY}.azurecr.io``` into your own server name.)

 ```
 # Build data generator module's image
 docker build --rm -f ./Dockerfile -t {YOUR CONTAINER REGISTRY}.azurecr.io/data-generator-module:0.0.1 ./
-# Login to ACR (Please input username and password)
+# Login to ACR (Please input username and password for ACR admin)
 docker login {YOUR CONTAINER REGISTRY}.azurecr.io
 # Push image to ACR
 docker push {YOUR CONTAINER REGISTRY}.azurecr.io/data-generator-module:0.0.1
 ```

-Open ```deployment/deployment1.json``` in text editor and change placeholder values to meet your own container registry.
-(There exist total 4 values to change.)
+Open ```deployment/deployment1.json``` in text editor and change placeholders to meet your own container registry settings.
+(There exist total 4 placeholders to change.)

-By running the following command, deploy "Data Generator Module" on your Edge device (Ubuntu).
+By running the following command, deploy "Data Generator Module" on your Edge device (Ubuntu) through IoT Hub.

 ```
-# Move back to root directory in this repo
-cd ..
 # Install IoT extension for using "az iot edge" command
 az extension add --name azure-iot
 # Set modules with deployment manifest to a single device